Eritrean Americans: History

 Eritrean Americans have since established ethnic enclaves in various places around the country, particularly in the Washington D.C. area.
 Fairfax Avenue in Los Angeles, California has come to be known as Little Ethiopia, owing to its many Ethiopian and Eritrean businesses and restaurants.
 The Temescal neighborhood of Oakland, California has many Ethiopian and Eritrean businesses and restaurants.
 Additionally, Eritreans have opened a number of garages and auto repair shops.
 They also run several taxi establishments, including the Eritrean Cab company based in San Diego.
-Also the 100% Eritrean owned Indy Airport Taxi located in Indianapolis, Indiana.

 Demographics

-The exact number of Eritrean residents in the United States is unknown because Eritreans were Ethiopian nationals prior to Eritrea's independence in the early 1990s.
+The exact number of Eritrean residents in the United States is unknown because Eritreans were listed as Ethiopian nationals prior to Eritrea's independence in the early 1990s.
 According to the U.S. Census Bureau, approximately 18,917 people reported Eritrean ancestry in 2000.
 Between 2007 and 2011, there were approximately 25,848 Eritrea-born residents in the country.
 California had the most Eritrean-born people, at 4,782 residents, followed by Virginia (3,417), Texas (2,693), and Maryland (1,902).

-Most Eritrean immigrants are concentrated in Washington D.C., Arizona and California, especially the San Francisco Bay Area.
-The community also has a notable presence in the Seattle, Columbus, Minneapolis, Chicago, New York, Atlanta, Houston, Denver and Dallas metropolitan areas.
+Most Eritrean immigrants are concentrated in Washington D.C., Arizona, and California, especially the San Francisco Bay Area.
+The community also has a notable presence in the Seattle, Columbus, Minneapolis, Chicago, New York, Atlanta, Houston, Denver, Portland and Dallas metropolitan areas.